 The middle ear contains the three smallest bones in the body – the ossicles.
 The largest of these is the malleus (colloquially – ‘the hammer’) which is attached to the tympanic membrane by its handle.
 The malleus articulates with the incus (‘the anvil’), which in turn attaches to the stapes.
 The stapes (‘the stirrup’) is the smallest of the ossicles and joins the inner ear at the oval window.

 The middle ear contains two small muscles; the tensor tympani and the stapedius.
 These muscles are responsible for the acoustic reflex and will contract in response to sudden loud noises to prevent movement of the ossicles damaging the inner ear.

 The Eustachian tube (or auditory tube) travels between the middle ear and opens at the fossa of Rosenmuller in the lateral wall of the nasopharynx.
 This tube is 1/3 bone and 2/3 cartilage and is lined by ciliated pseudostratified columnar epithelium.
 The Eustachian tube helps to equalise pressure in the middle ear.
 It is shorter and straighter in children leading to an increased risk of acute otitis media and otitis media with effusion.

 The mastoid process, located in the inferior aspect of the temporal bone, contains a cavity called the mastoid antrum.
 The antrum is filled with a collection of air cells that help maintain the pressure of the middle ear.

-Acute Otitis media (AOM) is inflammation of the middle ear of less than 3 weeks duration, and is usually secondary to a bacterial infection spreading from the upper respiratory tract via the Eustachian tube.
+Acute otitis media (AOM) is inflammation of the middle ear of fewer than 3 weeks duration and is usually secondary to a bacterial infection spreading from the upper respiratory tract via the Eustachian tube.

 Acute suppurative otitis media (ASOM) is a complication of AOM where there is a perforation of the tympanic membrane with mucopurulent discharge.